-Unassigned fund balance represents fund balance that has not been restricted, committed, or assigned and may be utilized by the District for any purpose.
+Unassigned.
+Fund balance that has not been restricted, committed, or assigned and may be utilized by the District for any purpose.
 When expenditures are incurred and both restricted and unrestricted resources are available, it is the District's policy to use restricted resources first, then unrestricted resources in the order of committed, assigned, and then unassigned, as they are needed.

-1 - F. Revenue and Expenditures/Expenses
+1 - G. Revenue and Expenditures/Expenses